Thursday, 8 June 2023

 From Ajaccio inland to Corte and back out to the coast

 Leaving Corsica’s capital city behind, we took a scenic train ride to reach Corsica’s old capital city, Corte.
-The train rattled along on rail lines over a hundred years old built, I believe, by Louis-Napoléon Bonaparte the last monarch of France.
-The journey took us straight through the scenic mountains of Corsica’s rugged interior – it was quite magnificent (but hard to photograph).
-The line went on to Bastia on the NE coast but we left the train at the ancient capital of Corte.
+The train rattled along on rails over a hundred years old built, I believe, by Louis-Napoléon Bonaparte the last monarch of France.
+The journey took us through the scenic mountains of Corsica’s northeast coast but we left the train at the ancient capital of Corte.

 Villages along the train route offered a range of hiking options